LambdaInnovation/LambdaLib/README.md

 LambdaLib is the code base for many Lambda Innovation mods.
 It provides many utilities for Minecraft modding and can boost modder's developement speed dramatically.

-LambdaLib currently works on Minecraft 1.7.10, and probably won't update to newer MC versions recently (until mojang make their codes better, which is unlikely to happen).
+LambdaLib is licensed under [GPLv3](http://www.gnu.org/licenses/gpl.html), and currently works on Minecraft 1.7.10.
+We probably won't update to newer MC versions recently (until mojang make their codes better, which is unlikely to happen).

 LambdaLib is merged from two previous projects: